Provisioning via Microsoft PowerShell

 - We recommend executing the script with PowerShell 5.1 (you can check via "Get-Host" command).
 Version 7 is causing frequent problems.
 Also refer to the "Troubleshooting" section on the bottom of this page.

-Tip: The script run is also needed when Service Settings change (e.g. PSTN numbers & Team Name).
+Tip: The script run is also needed when certain Service Settings change (e.g. PSTN numbers & Team Name).
 Keep the script session window open if you want to test settings.
 By doing so you don't need to go through all steps again when you need to provision multiple teams.

 Provisionining - Step by Step